-Place the wear sleeve on the spindle shoulder.
+Place the deflector ring or wear sleeve on the spindle shoulder.

-Select the proper tool and drive the sleeve in place.
+Select the proper tool and drive the sleeve in place with a 3–5-pound hammer.
 Check that it is completely on the spindle and the edge is square with the shoulder within

 0.005 inches.

+d.
+Wipe off any excess sealant that squeezed past the deflector ring on the oil side of the spindle.

 Hub-Mounted Wheel Seal: Hand Installation